oyewoas/levelupnodeexpress/README.md

 Starting the development server...
 ```

-**Then on your browser run http://localhost:4000/ which is the server port you started above, this will serve the front-end app.**
+**Then on your browser run http://localhost:4000/ which is the backend server port you started above, this will serve the front-end app.**

 ### Alternatively